 8. Combine dining room wallpaper ideas with panelling

-Dining room wallpaper ideas and panelling ideas for walls make for perfect partners, creating an architecturally interesting, period feel, even in modern spaces.
+Dining room wallpaper ideas and paneling ideas for walls make for perfect partners, creating an architecturally interesting, period feel, even in modern spaces.

-‘If you have panelling within the room, fill the panels with wallpaper and paint the woodwork in a contrasting hue for a cohesive and layered interior,' advises Ruth Mottershead, creative director at Little Greene.
+‘If you have paneling within the room, fill the panels with wallpaper and paint the woodwork in a contrasting hue for a cohesive and layered interior,' advises Ruth Mottershead, Creative Director at Little Greene.

 9. Put wallpaper on a dining room ceiling, too